Home » Lifestyle » How Many Poker Chips Do You Need for Home Games?

 Decide Between a Cash Game or Tournament

-Most home games are casual cash games, but if you’re feeling adventurous, you could set up a home tournament.
+Home game organizers can run either cash games or poker tournaments.
+Most home games are casual cash games, but if you’re feeling adventurous, a home tournament can be great fun.
 Standard tournament structures increase blinds and chip values over time, adding excitement and urgency.

 Alternatively, a simpler single-elimination format can be more relaxed and just as fun, especially if time is limited.
 Flexibility is key — adjust based on the number of players and the vibe you’re aiming for.